 This question is one level deeper than ‘what needs to be accomplished’.
 We’re not talking about a full-blown project plan with dependencies and resources all nicely put into place.
 We are talking about a high level overview of the big rocks that will help us get over the stream.

 These are the major milestones that pave the way from the beginning to the end of the project.
 Your view may be to break this down into phases of the project with high level deliverables identified for each phase.
 This at least gets everyone thinking in the same direction and begins to identify anything that has been left out.

 7. What is a Rough Project Schedule?

 What time frame is being discussed?
 Ask the question of whether an end date has already been decided.
-Often people are reluctant to come out with this information which is not to say a date is not already set.
-“You said we could do what?
-Are you kidding me?
-That’s impossible!” rings through the ears of someone who commits the company to a hard end date.
+Often people are reluctant to come out with this information which is not to say a date is not already set–“You said we could do what?
+Are you kidding me?”–rings through the ears of someone who commits the company to a hard end date.
 It is important for you to know, nonetheless, as it will help with your planning and resource activities.

 The final question is, what could bring this project to a grinding halt?
 Is there a single-tracked vendor that could decide to do something else and leave the project hanging?
 Are there rules or laws in a State that could shut this project down in the blink of an eye?
 You need to have the answers to these questions in order to identify the risk your project is exposed to and put plans in place to mitigate risks as they occur.

-There you have it…8 questions to ask about project planning.
 These questions should be as instinctive and reflexive as when you touch a hot stove or someone tickles you in that one spot that drives you crazy!
-Keeping these 8 questions about project planning in mind will help your projects be that much more successful.
+Keeping these 8 questions in mind will help your projects be that much more successful.